 David Moore Agricultural Scholarship Fund

-The David Moore Agricultural Scholarship Fund (“Fund”) was established in 2005 in memory of David Moore.
-The permanently endowed scholarship fund provides academic support to graduates of Kern County high schools who wish to pursue a career in agriculture.
+Established in 2005, the David Moore Agricultural Scholarship Fund (“Fund”), in memory of David Moore, is a permanently endowed scholarship fund.
+The Fund provides academic support to graduates of Kern County high schools who wish to pursue a career in agriculture.
 The current chair of the Fund’s Scholarship Committee is John Moore III, David Moore’s grandson.

 Nickel Family Scholarship for Agricultural Education